Schnacki/sudoku-solver/Readme.md

 # Sudoku-Solver

-A quick hacked backtracking algorithm to solve 9x9 sudokus.
+A quickly hacked backtracking algorithm to solve 9x9 sudokus.